ajkessel/gedcom-dna-finder/docs/README.md

 # GEDCOM DNA Finder

-Find the closest DNA-flagged relative to any person in a GEDCOM family tree, show an arbitrary number of paths between any two people in your tree, or rapidly search your tree for variations on names and other information like geographical locations.
+* Find the closest DNA-flagged relative to any person in a GEDCOM family tree
+* Show multiple paths between any two people in your tree
+* Rapidly search your tree for variations on names and other information like geographical locations

 Available as a graphical tool as well as a command-line version.